CamBish/CamBish/README.md

 - 💼 I’m currently a Master's of Applied Science Student at [Queen's University](https://www.ece.queensu.ca/)

-- 🌱 I’m currently improving my Python ML skills and learning JavaScript along with playing around with Rust
+- 🌱 I’m currently improving my Python deep learning skills, but also self-hosting many services and my own website with Docker!

 - ❓ Ask me about how my thesis research is going!